Efficient numeracy in language models through single-token number embeddings: Establishing the limitations of existing single-token strategies using our desiderata

+Isolating the necessary convolution terms from the bilinear expansion requires inverting this mixing process.
+This removal $(M \otimes_K M)^{-1} = M^{-1} \otimes_K M{^-1}$ of the cross-term redundancies is therefore computationally at least as expensive as the initial decoding $M^{-1}$.
+Moreover, under finite precision, the condition number satisfies $\kappa(M \otimes_K M)=\kappa(M)^2$ with $\kappa(M)\ge1$, which means that postponing disentanglement amplifies quantization errors.

-Consequently, any successful operator $\otimes$ must learn the multi-stage procedure: (1) a non-local decoding of the sinusoidal inputs into internal coefficient sequences for $x$ and $y$, (2) a convolution of these sequences, followed by (3) a carry propagation step, and finally (4) a re-encoding of the result into the sinusoidal format. \end{proof}
+Since both pathways require inverting the linear mixing $M$, there exists no shortcut in the sinusoidal domain.
+Any correct operator $\otimes$ must inherently learn the multi-stage procedure: (1) a non-local decoding of the sinusoidal inputs into internal coefficient sequences for $x$ and $y$, (2) a convolution of these sequences, followed by (3) a carry propagation step, and finally (4) a re-encoding of the result into the sinusoidal format. \end{proof}

 The preceding proposition demonstrates that performing multiplication in sinusoidal encoding space requires a transformation that is both computationally intensive and prone to precision errors.
-Any network implementing such an operation is forced to first decode, then calculate, and finally re-encode the embedding.
+Any network implementing such an operation is forced to first decode, then calculate, and finally re-encode the encoding.
 This leads us to conclude that sinusoidal encodings alone are not well-suited as a general purpose number representation.

 \textbf{Potential improvements to sinusoidal encoding} To address the aforementioned difficulties of performing multiplication in sinusoidal encoding space, we experimented with applying a logarithmic transformation of the input values before encoding them.
 In logarithmic space, multiplication reduces to component-wise multiplication, following from the identity $\ln(x_1x_2)=\ln x_1+\ln x_2$ and Lemma~\ref{lem:fourier_sum}.